-To focus on the quality of a single clinical learning environment; face to face meetings with learners and supervisors (and members of an organisation’s senior team where appropriate).
+To focus on the quality of a clinical learning environment; usually involves face-to-face or virtual meetings with learners and supervisors (and members of an organisation’s senior team where appropriate).

-Senior panel members with expert and external input; lay input and other input as appropriate.
+Senior panel members; subjects experts; external input; other input as appropriate.

-Prompts rapid action; raises awareness of concerns, usually at executive/board level.
+Rapid action; raise awareness of concerns, usually at the provider’s executive/board level.

-To explore an education and training programme at a local office-wide level.
+To explore an education and training programme at a local / regional level.

 Small team with clinical input led by senior clinical faculty (managing potential conflicts of interest where the programme faculty is involved).

-Understanding of common concerns across multiple sites and where there are site-specific issues; allows comparison of quality across the local office patch.
+Understanding of common concerns across multiple sites and where there are site-specific issues; allows comparison of quality across a local / regional patch.

-To clarify concerns from learners’ and/or educators’ perspectives within a specific, clinical learning environment especially if concerns may be contentious (for example undermining).
+To clarify concerns from learners’ and/or supervisors’ perspectives within a specific, clinical learning environment, especially if concerns may be contentious.

-Improve Senior Leader Engagement with and commitment to the education and training quality agenda where there is evidence that this is at risk; improves relationships.
+Improve Senior Leader engagement with education and training where there is evidence that this is at risk; improves relationships and educational outcomes.